h-sameri/smart-duck/src/client/public/docs/guide/ai-engine/analysis-engine.md

 ### TradingAgentAdvanced Class

 The advanced agent extends the base agent with sophisticated analysis capabilities for professional traders.
+This enhanced version provides deeper technical insights, portfolio optimization features, and more comprehensive risk management tools compared to the standard trading agent.

+The advanced agent is designed for experienced traders who require detailed market analysis and sophisticated portfolio management capabilities.
+It incorporates multiple advanced analytical techniques that go beyond basic technical indicators to provide comprehensive trading insights.

 ```typescript
 export class TradingAgentAdvanced extends Agent {